anchpop/wise_mans_haskell/book.md

 12
 ```

-There's few restrictions that to what you can name a constant, other than that it cannot begin with an uppercase letter.
+There's few restrictions that to what you can name a constant, but it can't begin with an uppercase letter.

 These operators we keep using, like `+` and `*`, are all examples of things called functions - let's try writing some of our own!
 In GHCi, type